 “Average leak detection survey frequency” is the average rate at which a supplier conducts active leak detection on a length of pipelines on which the urban retail water supplier can conduct active leak detection, in miles per month.
 Unless a supplier uses its own values as indicated in this article, the default values shall be as follows:

-For urban retail water suppliers with average length of mains less than 500 miles, average length of mains, in miles, divided by 24;
+For urban retail water suppliers with average length of mains less than 500 miles, average length of mains, in miles, divided by 24 months;

-For urban retail water suppliers with average length of mains equal to or more than 500 miles, but less than 1,000 miles, average length of mains, in miles, divided by 30;
+For urban retail water suppliers with average length of mains equal to or more than 500 miles, but less than 1,000 miles, average length of mains, in miles, divided by 30 months;

-For urban retail water suppliers with average length of mains equal to or more than 1,000 miles, but less than 4,000 miles, average length of mains, in miles, divided by 36; and
+For urban retail water suppliers with average length of mains equal to or more than 1,000 miles, but less than 4,000 miles, average length of mains, in miles, divided by 36 months; and

-For urban retail water suppliers with average length of mains equal to or more than 4,000 miles, but less than 6,000 miles, 114 miles.
+For urban retail water suppliers with average length of mains equal to or more than 4,000 miles, but less than 6,000 miles, 114 miles per month.

-For urban retail water suppliers with average length of mains equal to or more than 6,000 miles, 130 miles.
+For urban retail water suppliers with average length of mains equal to or more than 6,000 miles, 130 miles per month.

 “Average length of mains” means the average of the values of total length of pipelines owned or operated by the urban retail water supplier reported as “length of mains” in the annual audits submitted for the baseline periodfiscal or calendar years 2017, 2018, 2019, and 2020, in miles, unless the values provided are negative the audit has not been submitted.